A determinant for automorphisms of groups: Introduction

+In particular, the hypothesis on $\pi\varphi\iota$ can be dropped if $H$ or $K$ satisfy one of the properties in Theorem C. \end{thmE}

+One of the strengths of this result is clearly that one gets a method to calculate the invertibility (and more) of a $\varphi\in\End(H\times K)$ with finitely many steps, even if one between $H$ and $K$ is an arbitrary infinite group.

-In Section \ref{SecEx}, we implement the determinants to give several explicit examples, which have a twofold purpose: from one hand, they are meant to show how the theory developed so far can be employed; from the other hand, they point out that the hypotheses of many of our results cannot be removed.
+In Section \ref{SecEx}, we implement the determinants to give several explicit examples, which have a twofold purpose: on one hand, they are meant to show how the theory developed so far can be employed; on the other hand, they point out that the hypotheses of many of our results cannot be removed or loosened.

 We conclude the paper with a section about several possible future developments of the theory produced so far, both in a practical and theoretical direction.
 In particular, we stress the algorithmic implementation of determinants and give more definitions of group pairs which will be interesting to investigate.